-Comment # Section # Page# Comment / Question / Request for Change No Change (+ explanation) Change Condition Language PC 132 6.1.9 103 I, II, III, IV all too restrictive 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 and will reorganize this and subsequent sections to group mandatory and non-mandatory standards.
+Comment # Section # Page # Comment / Question / Request for Change No Change (+ explanation) Change Condition Language PC 132 6.1.9 103 I, II, III, IV all too restrictive Staff respectfully disagrees.
+These standards are intended to ensure high-quality development, assure nearby and future residents of a predictable built environment, and provide adequate flexibility to allow for design choices to accommodate a variety of uses.
+Many of these standards are similar to those found in the Zone Code and other sector plans.
+If there are specific changes desired, staff is willing to consider them.
+Where these standards use "should," they are only guidance.
+Where they use "shall," it is required.
+The deviations and exceptions in the plan provide the flexibility to accommodate variations from the standards. and will reorganize this and subsequent sections to group mandatory and non-mandatory standards.
 On page 103, section 6.1.9(i), insert "should" prior to "have."
 In section 6.1.9(ix), change "are" to "should be."
 Reorganize 6.1.9 to group mandatory and non-mandatory standards.
 PC 133 6.1.9 103 VI, VII, VIII, IX, X all too See PC 132.
 See PC 132.
 See PC 132.
 PC 134 6.1.9 103 XII too restrictive See PC 132.
 See PC 132.
 See PC 132.
 PC 135 6.1.10 104 I, II, III, IV all too restrictive See PC 132.
 See PC 132.
 See PC 132.

-Comment # Section # Page# Comment / Question / Request for Change No Change (+ explanation) Change Condition Language PC 136 6.1.10 104 Why restrict materials such as EIFS?
+Comment # Page# Comment / Question / Request for Change No Change (+ explanation) Change Condition Language PC 136 6.1.10 104 Why restrict materials such as EIFS?
 Clapboard, clapboard 50 yr warranty.
 Why are we restricting materials and requiring a warranty on materials in a Sector Plan?
 Sector Plans typically include building design regulations, which may include restrictions on materials, in order to protect the intended character of the built environment.
 EIFS and clapboard represent building materials that degrade quickly with contstant contact from the elements and people and require a higher level of maintenance if they are used where they will be contantly in contact.
 Restricting these elements to accent useage and to the upper floors allow for them to last longer and not be an eyesore if they are not maintained by the property owner.
 None PC 144 6.5.10 127 Why is EIFS limited to 0% or 25%?
 EIFS is permitted to be used only as accent material, up to 25% coverage.
 See also PC 136.
 None None